zhilton076/Enumeration-Tool/README.md

 This tool is a Kali Linux based framework designed for the purposes of enumerating a given network for live hosts, open ports, and web services runnning.
 The tool also has other functions built in for enumeration, pentesting, file conversion, and database storage.

+# Important:
+      enumerate.sh is the starter program.
+Execute this file to run the Enumeration Tool.
+Place the Tool in the root folder of your directory.
+Install dependencies as provided below.

 # Options:

 - Network Enumeration: